 Combined with the language and cultural differences, enmity between the Augusti and Caesars threatened to spill over into civil war.

 Additionally, a growing religious divide added to this tension.
-Christianity began to grow in popularity during this time, and many people saw it as a threat to traditional Roman values.
+Christianity began to grow in popularity during the 3rd century AD, and many people saw it as a threat to traditional Roman values.

 In addition to external factors, there were also a number of internal factors that contributed to the fall of the Western Roman Empire.